Fredrick Moore

-Fredrick Moore (born February 24, 2005) is an American college football wide receiver.
-He last played for the Michigan Wolverines, where he won a national championship in 2023.
+Fredrick Moore (born February 24, 2005) is an American college football wide receiver for the Michigan State Spartans.
+He previously played for the Michigan Wolverines, where he won a national championship in 2023.

 Early life

 Moore was born on February 24, 2005, the son of Willie Davidson and Elizabeth Moore.
 He attended Cardinal Ritter College Prep High School in St. Louis, Missouri, playing both wide receiver and cornerback.
 As a junior, he recorded 41 receptions for 1,010 yards and 12 touchdowns.
 As a senior, he recorded 67 receptions for 1,504 yards and 24 touchdowns, and was an All-State selection and the Offensive Player of the Year.
 In the Missouri Class 3A State championship game, he had eight receptions for 157 yards and two touchdowns, also recording an interception, helping the Lions win their first state championship in school history.
 Moore was rated as a three-star recruit and ranked the No. 11 player in the state of Missouri by 247Sports and a four-star recruit and the No. 12 player in the state by Rivals.com.